 - Chinatown Adventure Food Tour: Participants are urged to nosh on only something light before taking part in this unique event on the near South Side.
 Each restaurant prepares full-size portions, which include an authentic Beijing Peking duck and Hong Kong-style dim sum.
 Five restaurants are on the Chinatown walking food tour, including Triple Crown and the Chiu Quon bakery.
 The tour lasts about three hours.

 - Savor Historic Gold Coast & Old Town Food Tour: The Gold Coast and Old Town are two of the city's trendiest neighborhoods, boasting a number of cool, vintage, Old World elements.
 The Victorian-era buildings, brick alleyways, and tree-lined streets serve as the backdrop to a busy main street with restaurants and bars.
-Along with this three-hour walking tour, guests will sample from seven spots, including More Cupcakes and The Sedgwick Stop.
+Along this three-hour walking tour, guests will sample from seven spots, including More Cupcakes and The Sedgwick Stop.
 There's also time for shopping.
 (Vegetarian options are available, but let the organizers know in advance.
 Vegan or gluten-free dietary restrictions cannot be accommodated.)